Off-Page SEO: Learn Everything You Need to Get Started in 2023

 For example, I am using SE Ranking Backlink Checker to check for any unnatural links pointing to my website.
 I simply enter my website and click on search.

-And here I get helpful information about my backlink profile.
+And here I get helpful information about my backlink profile such as referring domains, backlinks and even gov links and edu links.
 Now I open up the backlink report and will go through them and try to find any weird-looking links.

 Luckily, I couldn’t find any unnatural links pointed to my website.